jacobvinzent/QlikSenseCM2SaaS/Section Access.md

 ### **1. Same custom IdP in both client-managed and SaaS**

 This is the easiest implementation because the same SA table can be reused as is and ported directly to SaaS.
 This SA security table uses USER.ID system field to give access to data.
-Regardless of the mappings donde in your IdP i.e. internal Windows identity, email address, or any other custom values, this will seamlessly work in SaaS since the same IdP configured in client-managed will be used in SaaS.
+Regardless of the mappings done in your IdP i.e. internal Windows identity, email address, or any other custom values, this will seamlessly work in SaaS since the same IdP configured in client-managed will be used in SaaS.
 Just remember that your configured IdP in client-managed must be compatible with the OIDC protocol to work with SaaS.

 ![Example of same IdP in client-managed and SaaS deployment](https://user-images.githubusercontent.com/10588391/168803293-4b355da8-72bf-4041-8287-ed926d04b038.png)